ManticoreGamesInc/platform-documentation/docs/scripting/tutorial.md

 ## Map

 Add your objects, put it in a static group (group allows you to grab one object and move all of them).
 Add a sky.
 Done.

+_[NOTE(bret): This needs expanding.
+Is a map == a terrain?
+Do we "need" a map for this tutorial, or just more coins?
+Maybe the terrain part could be in an "extras"/"more"/"enhancements" category at the end since it's good to know and makes a game unique, but not necessary for getting something working]_

 ## Game